toolprint/sdk-ts/packages/toolprint-sdk/README.md

 ## 🗣️ Have an Idea?
 Let's Talk!

 - **Got a Killer Feature Idea?**: We're all ears.
-[Open a feature request on GitHub](https://github.com/toolprint/sdk-ts/issues/new?template=feature_request.yml) and let's build the future of agents together.
+[Open a feature request](https://github.com/toolprint/sdk-ts/issues/new?template=feature_request.yml) and let's build the future of agents together.
 - **Found a Gremlin?**: Bugs happen.
 [Report it here](https://github.com/toolprint/sdk-ts/issues/new?template=bug_report.yml) and we'll send out the exterminators.

 ## 🙏 Acknowledgements